NeuroJSON/bjdata/Binary_JData_Specification.md

 To store an N-dimensional array that is serialized using the **column-major** element order (as used in MATLAB and FORTRAN), the _count_ marker `#` should be followed by an array of a single element, which must be a 1-D array of integer type as the dimensional vector above.
+Either of the arrays can be in optimized or non-optimized form.
 For example, either of the following

 ```
 [[] [$] [type] [#] [[] [[] [$] [Nx type] [#] [Ndim type] [Ndim] [Nx Ny Nz ...] []]  [a11 a21 a31 ... a21 a22 ...]